 Foreign Objects in the Esophagus

-The esophagus is the tube that connects the throat to the stomach and is responsible for propelling food and water into the stomach by a series of rhythmic contractions.
+The esophagus is the tube that connects the throat to the stomach.
+It is responsible for propelling food and water into the stomach by a series of rhythmic contractions.
 It is rather common for foreign objects (such as bones, bone splinters, small toys, string, fish hooks, etc.) to be caught in the esophagus.

-More seriously, if a sharp object is caught in the esophagus and has punctured it, the dog will develop a fever.
+More seriously, if a sharp object gets stuck in the esophagus and has punctured it, the dog will develop a fever.
 He will also cough and will have difficulty swallowing.
 His breathing will be rapid.

 Partial obstruction or perforation of the esophagus are serious matters and the dog should receive veterinary attention without delay.